jaromir-sukuba/a-p-prog/README.md

     Releasing MCLR

 you can add some debug output info using -v parameter, ranging from -v 1 to -v 4.
 It may be suitable for debugging, -v 4 prints out all byte transaction on serial port, so be prepared for huge output.
+There is database file pp3_devices.dat which hold information of supported PIC types.
+For now, the filename is fixed in code can't be changed and file has to be in the same directory as pp executable..

 ## Supported devices